Source: adapted from Journal of Commerce.

 The trade asymmetry being depicted is reflected in the relative value of imports and exports.
 While the average value of American imports is about $4.75 per kilogram, the value of exports stands at $2.50 per kilogram.
 This has also had significant impacts on North American logistics.
 The import-driven segment involves a series of stages to reach a multitude of outlets with a freight density correlated with population density.
 Since the retail trade is essentially unidirectional, many retail goods are transloaded at gateways into domestic containers while the maritime (ISO) containers are re-exported empty.
 The export-driven segment relies on the massification of shipments at major gateways and inland ports.

-Since many resources (chemicals, forest products, food) are extracted inland at locations that rarely correspond to significant population centers, the reconciliation of containerized import and export logistics is a challenging task.
+Since many resources (plastics, chemicals, forest products, food) are produced and extracted inland at locations that rarely correspond to significant population centers, the reconciliation of containerized import and export logistics is a challenging task.
 While millions of TEUs will leave American ports empty, many inland locations are facing container shortages.
 This situation is exacerbated by the fact that China is increasingly regulating the imports of waste materials.
 In 2018, China started introducing bans on the import of solid waste such as paper, plastic, and steel, which accounted for the most important category of containerized exports from the United States to China.